ncavasin/responsive_websites/README.md

         margin-bottom: 10px;<br>
         }

-* 12 - The "float" CSS property allows to put boxes one next to the other.
-It's a very interesting property because an element can be pushed left or right, allowing other elements to wrap around it.<br>To move other elements <strong>to the right of the selected box</strong>, set "float" to 'left' => the element will be floated to the left, causing all other elements to move to its right.<br>To move other elements <strong>to the left of the selected box</strong>, set "float" to 'right' => he element will be floated to the right, causing all other elements to move to its left.
+* 12 - The "float" CSS property allows to put block elements side-by-side.
+It's a very interesting property because an element can be pushed left or right, allowing other elements to wrap around it.<br>To move other elements <strong>to the right of the selected one</strong>, set "float" to 'left' => the element will be floated to the left, causing all other elements to move to its right.<br>To move other elements <strong>to the left of the selected one</strong>, set "float" to 'right' => he element will be floated to the right, causing all other elements to move to its left.
   * e.g:
     * .blog-post{ <br>
         background-color: #0000FF;<br>